reimhult/reimhult.github.io/_posts/2020-04-23-postgis-and-osm-notes.markdown

 date:   2020-04-23 12:53:02 +0200
 categories: postgis osm openstreetmap qgis
 ---
-# Preface
-This post is mainly a collection of notes on installation and basic usage of a few important tools for geo-spatial analysis.
+**Preface:** This post is mainly a collection of notes on installation and basic usage of a few important tools for geo-spatial analysis.
 It is a work in progress.

 # Installation
 ## Postgresql and PostGIS